Professor Stephen Swailes

 email@example.com | 01484 472857

 Stephen joined the Business School in 2010 to take up a new post as Professor of Human Resource Management in the Department of Leadership and Management.
-After graduating in chemistry he worked in a range of scientific and technical roles in industry before working on a range of management projects.
+Initially graduating in chemistry, he worked on a range of scientific and technical projects in industry before moving into management.
 He later completed a postgraduate Diploma in Management Studies and an MBA while working in industry.
 After moving into the university sector he was awarded a Ph.D (Leicester) for research on the organizational commitment of professional employees.
 Before moving to Huddersfield he was at the University of Hull where he was Director of the full time MBA programme.
 Stephen was Director of Research for the Business School at Huddersfield and led a successful REF2014 project before taking on a lead role for School accreditation.
 He is an Academic Fellow of the Chartered Institute of Personnel and Development.

 His teaching covers employee selection and reward, international human resource management and human resource strategy as well as the supervision of Masters and PhD students.